ntop/ntopng/doc/src/how_to_start/running_on_windows.rst

 .. warning::

-   ntopng requires the :code:`redis` service to be up and running or it will not start.
+   ntopng requires the :code:`Redis` service to be up and running or it will not start.
 Make sure this service is running and auto-started on boot.
 Check its status from the Services application.

 List Monitored Interfaces
 ----------------------------